 Basically it's ketchup, chili, salt and ginger.

 We use the word basically to give a simple explanation about something.
 Notice the following:

 - The movie is basically about the guy who created Facebook.

 - Football's basically two teams running back and forth for hours.
+So boring!

 That sounds really good.

 We use the phrase that sounds really good to respond to a suggestion that we like.
 Notice the following:

 - Hey, that sounds really good!

 - Dinner and a movie?
 That sounds really good.

 Ivan talks about three popular foods in Indonesian.